 Target group: Pupils and teachers at upper secondary level (grammar schools) aged 15 and over

-Few people deliberately harm the environment through their behaviour.
+Offer: 2–8-lesson workshops for school classes, professional development opportunities for teachers, free teaching materialsFew people deliberately harm the environment through their behaviour.
 Rather, negative environmental impacts are unintended side effects of our choices.
-This workshop helps pupils to understand how everyday decisions can be influenced and made.
-The aim of the workshop is to get to know one’s own values, to promote considerate behaviour and to identify measures for effective climate protection on a personal, political and economic level.
+Through this workshop, pupils learn how everyday decisions can be influenced and made, and how psychological insights relate to climate protection.
+The aim of the workshop is to encourage critical and interconnected thinking, to help pupils understand their own values, and to reflect on social norms and patterns of behaviour.

 The programme enables young people to counteract the powerlessness sometimes felt in the face of climate protection issues and to experience self-efficacy by showing them specific ways they can make a difference.